top of page

 Latin American & transnational Latinx Literatures

-Students study 19th, 20th, and 21st century literary and visual representations of the U.S.-Mexico border alongside those of Haitian-Dominican border and the so-called “Triple Frontier” (Argentina, Brazil, Paraguay), thinking comparatively about racialization, labor, indigeneity, gender, nationalism, militarization, diaspora, and colonialism.
+Students study 19th, 20th, and 21st century literary and visual representations of borderlands around the Americas, thinking comparatively about racialization, labor, indigeneity, gender, nationalism, militarization, diaspora, and colonialism.
 This course introduces students to key concepts in borderlands, transnational Latinx, and Latin American studies, encouraging students to develop the analytical tools for engaging border thinking in contexts around and beyond the globalized Americas.
+Possible units include the US-Mexico border, the "Northern Triangle" (Guatemala, Honduras, El Salvador), the Haitian-Dominican border, and the “Triple Frontier” (Argentina, Brazil, Paraguay).

 Translation in the 21st Century